-We build passive houses in Tauranga that are healthy, comfortable and energy efficient
+We build passive houses throughout New Zealand that are healthy, comfortable and energy efficient

 Passive houses change the way we live.
 Considering a new build or interested in a renovation to turn your existing home into a passive house?
 Find out just how you can benefit from one at very little cost.

 The benefits of a Passive house for you

 The most obvious upside to a home that heats and cools itself without an air conditioner or a furnace is the monthly energy costs: They’re typically close to zero.

 Conventional buildings don’t give you much control over the ventilation because they’re not airtight, Since a passive home has a killer ventilation system, it filters out pollen quickly, a major bonus for anyone with allergies.

 Another benefit of airtightness is sound quality.
 When the doors and windows are shut, the house is almost completely silent.
 Even ambient noise is reduced since there isn’t central air turning off and on.

 A future-proofed home

 By building a passive house now in Tauranga, Mt Maunganui or Papamoa, your home will more than likely still be compliant in 30, or even 50 years.

 Passive houses are the future of the house building industry in New Zealand